 You access this market using a trading platform provided by a broker.
 At Swissquote, investors can trade Forex with the proprietary platform Advanced Trader or with the popular MetaTrader 4 or 5.
-On top, Swissquote provides spreads as narrow as 1.1 pips on major currency pairs and offers 1%-2% margin on most pairs.
+On top, Swissquote provides spreads as narrow as 0.6 pips on major currency pairs.